 During the year ended December 31, 2019, the Company exchanged its convertible preferred shares previously issued to Ewing Morris & Co.
 Investment Partners Ltd. ("Ewing Morris"), including accrued and unpaid dividends in the aggregate amount of \$12,540 for an equivalent amount of 8% unsecured debentures convertible into common shares of the Company (the "Ewing Convertible Debentures").
 During the year ended December 31, 2020, the Company added \$627 to the principal of the Ewing Convertible Debentures.
-The Ewing Convertible Debentures mature on March 12, 2024.
+The Ewing Convertible Debentures was set to mature on March 12, 2024.

-The Ewing Convertible Debentures are convertible into common shares of the Company at the holder's option at a conversion price of \$0.25 per 0.05 common share and at the Company's option in certain circumstances, subject to customary anti-dilution adjustments.
-The share price threshold required to trigger the Company's ability to exercise a forced conversion of the Ewing Convertible Debentures into common shares is \$7.50 per common share and is exercisable from the Ewing Convertible Debentures issuance date.
-Additionally, the Ewing Convertible Debentures provide for the ability to pay interest payments in-kind, in lieu of cash interest payments, adding the interest that would otherwise be payable to the principal amount of the convertible debentures in an amount equal to an annual rate of 10% of the outstanding principal amount of the convertible debentures.
-Interest that has been accrued to the principal balance continues to accrue interest at a rate of 8% per annum until such accrued interest is paid.
+The Ewing Convertible Debentures were convertible into common shares of the Company at the holder's option at a conversion price of \$0.25 per 0.05 common share and at the Company's option in certain circumstances, subject to customary anti-dilution adjustments.
+The share price threshold required to trigger the Company's ability to exercise a forced conversion of the Ewing Convertible Debentures into common shares is \$7.50 per common share and was exercisable from the Ewing Convertible Debentures issuance date.
+Additionally, the Ewing Convertible Debentures provided for the ability to pay interest payments in-kind, in lieu of cash interest payments, adding the interest that would otherwise be payable to the principal amount of the convertible debentures.
+Interest that has been accrued to the principal balance continued to accrue interest at a rate of 8% per annum until such accrued interest is paid.

-The Ewing Convertible Debentures have been accounted for as a compound financial instrument comprised of: (i) a financial liability component representing the contractual cash flows of 8% in annual interest payments and a cash repayment of \$13,167 on maturity; and (ii) a derivative liability component representing the fair value of the conversion and redemption features.
-The derivative liability component is fair valued at each reporting date (note 15).
+The Ewing Convertible Debentures were accounted for as a compound financial instrument comprised of: (i) a financial liability component representing the contractual cash flows of 8% in annual interest payments and a cash repayment of \$13,167 on maturity; and (ii) a derivative liability component representing the fair value of the conversion and redemption features.
+The derivative liability component was fair valued at each reporting date (note 15).